openalto/ietf-hackathon/docs/ietf-113/hackathon_comprehensive_story.md

 Rucio formally expresses the requirements for the experiments' data replications with the complete language of the replication rules ([[1]](#1)-[[23]](#23)).
 A replication rule consists of four parts, denoting a set of DIDs, their acceptable destination RSEs, the number of desired replicas, and an availability deadline (after which data would no longer be required.)

 #### Replica sorting
 Scientists can download data identifiers manifestation on a specific RSE from end hosts.
 Replica sorter returns a sorted list of PFNs on different RSEs based on different distance measures between the scientist's location and the destination RSEs.
 Scientists then download the DID from the best candidate PFN based on replica sorter recommendations. [[24]](#24) documents `rucio list-file-replicas` specs.
-OpenAlto IETF113 environment setup document shows replica sorter output in detail [[25]](#25).
+OpenALTO IETF113 environment setup document shows replica sorter output in detail [[25]](#25).
 Native replica sorter implementation includes several sorting functions based on static IP measures, most importantly GeoIP city distance [[26]](#26).

 However, GeoIP distances are inherently unreliable due to low accuracy (only in Switzerland 25% of the entries are incorrectly resolved [[27]](#27)).
 We aim to augment distance metrics accuracy using ALTO-provided information to enable more efficient downloads.